 I love a good cannoli, but sadly they’re hard to find here in Southern California.
 Over the years this Connecticut girl has learned how make Cannoli out of necessity.
 My recipe for cannoli cream is every bit as good as what you can get back east.

 - This recipe calls for strained ricotta.
 See my post from earlier this week on how to strain ricotta cheese.

 - To fill the Cannoli shells with the Cannoli cream I use a piping bag and a coupler.
 That’s it.
 I don’t use an icing tip, because the mini chocolate chips tend to clog it.

 Let’s take a minute to discuss Cannoli shells:

 My 2 cents: buy them!

 To make homemade Cannoli shells you’ll need to buy Cannoli forms, make the dough, chill it, roll it out, wrap the dough around the forms, and then fry them.
 That’s too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.

 I go for the next best thing, I buy my Cannoli shells.
 There’s no shame in it, a lot of bakeries and even restaurant do the same thing.
 My all-time favorite cannoli shells are from World Market.
 You get a set of 20 mini shells for $2.99!
 Well worth it in my opinion!

 If you don’t have a World Market nearby, then Amazon to the rescue!
-Below is my favorite Cannoli shells from Amazon.
+These are my favorite Cannoli shells from Amazon.